scalableminds/webknossos/README.md

 ### Run locally

-First install all frontend dependencies via
+First, install all frontend dependencies via
 ```bash
 yarn install
 ```
-Note: During this installation step it might happen that the module gl cannot be installed correctly.
-As this module is only used for testing webknossos you can run ignore this error.
-So no need to worry and just start webknossos.
+Note: During this installation step, it might happen that the module `gl` cannot be installed correctly.
+As this module is only used for testing webKnossos, you can safely ignore this error.

-Now start the webknossos with
+To start webKnossos, use
 ```bash
 yarn start
 ```